 This paper documents the determinants of real oil price in the global market based on SVAR model embedding transitory and permanent shocks on oil demand and supply as well as speculative disturbances.
 We find evidence of significant differences in the propagation mechanisms of transitory versus permanent shocks, pointing to the importance of disentangling their distinct effects.
 Permanent supply disruptions turn out to be a bigger factor in historical oil price movements during the most recent decades, while speculative shocks became less influential.

-We investigate the causal mechanisms underlying the effect of agricultural policies directed toward pastoralist households in Niger on their dietary intake.
-To do so, we conduct a causal mediation analysis while referring to theoretical agricultural household models.
-The presumed mediator of interest is the annual profit from pastoral activities.
-We decompose the total effect of selected policies on pastoralist dietary intake into an indirect effect, i.e., the effect that operates through profits, and a residual direct effect.
+We investigate the mechanisms underlying the effect of agricultural policies directed toward pastoralist households on their dietary intake.
+To do so, we pursue a mediation analysis while referring to theoretical agricultural household models.
+We decompose the total effect of selected policies on pastoralist dietary intake into an indirect effect, i.e., the effect that operates through pastoral profits, and a residual direct effect.
 Using an agro-pastoral survey conducted in Niger in 2016, the effects of extension services associated with better access to markets are found to be channeled through households’ annual profits from cattle and sheep raising, while this is not the case for private veterinary services and low-cost livestock feed programs.
 Extension services may foster specialization in cattle and sheep raising, which may incentivize households to move toward a nomadic lifestyle and change their food habits and thereby have detrimental consequences on their calorie intake.
 Besides, other life choices could be spurred or hampered by policies, such as migrations and radicalization.

 A l'ère du numérique, les données peuvent être collectées massivement, de manière collaborative et à moindre coût.
 Les sites de généalogie fleurissent sur Internet pour proposer à leurs utilisateurs de reconstituer en ligne leur arbre généalogique.
 Le travail de collecte et de saisie effectué par ces utilisateurs peut potentiellement être réutilisé en démographie historique pour compléter la connaissance du passé de nos ancêtres.
 Dans notre étude, utilisons les enregistrements concernant 2 457 450 individus français ou d'origine française ayant vécu au XIX e siècle.
 Dans un premier temps, nous étudions la qualité de ces données.
 Nous mettons en évidence la présence de biais importants, notamment concernant le genre des individus.
 Les femmes sont sous-représentées dans les données comparativement aux hommes.
 Des biais relatifs à la fécondité sont également observés.
 En dépit de ces limites dont souffrent les données collaboratives de généalogie, nous montrons dans un deuxième temps qu'il est possible de retrouver des résultats connus dans la littérature en démographie historique.
 Plus particulièrement, nous exploitons les dates de naissance et de décès afin d'examiner la mortalité des individus présents dans la base de données.
 Nous exploitons également la richesse des caractéristiques spatiales contenues dans les arbres généalogiques pour analyser les migrations internes en France.